 if the applicant is not a Member (this does not apply to a Co-opted Council Member);

-if any of the circumstances set out in Article 10.16 apply to the applicant; or
+if any of the circumstances set out in Article 10.16 (other than Article 10.16.5) apply to the applicant; or

 if at the time the applicant stands for election either (i) a Connected Person in relation to the applicant is employed by the Society or (ii) the applicant or a Connected Person has entered into a contract for the supply of goods or services to the Society, SAVE THAT such an applicant shall be eligible to stand for Council where Council (or a sub-committee of Council appointed for this purpose with a membership of at least five Council Members), having regard to the conflict, is satisfied that it is in the interests of the Society for the applicant to stand and that such appointment would not result in more than a minority of Council Members being in a similarly conflicted position.
 Each applicant must state in their nomination form the full circumstances of any relevant Connected Person status or conflict.

-Every Member of the Society who intends to propose a candidate to fill any vacancy in Council at an AGM shall leave with the Secretary at least twenty days (or such other period or by such date as is specified in the notice convening the relevant AGM) before the day of election a notice in writing (in the form approved by Council) stating the name of the Member intended to be so proposed, his/her home address, his/her occupation and the name of his/her proposer and seconder, by whom such notice shall be signed and the details of any Connected Person status and conflict required to be disclosed pursuant to Article 10.11.1.
-The notice must also be accompanied by a statement signed by the candidate signifying his/her consent to serve and may include any information, such as biographical details, which the candidate may reasonably wish to offer.
-On receipt by the Secretary of any such notice and consent he/she shall at least fourteen days before the AGM publish to the Members a notice (such publication to be in a form decided by Council which may include by Electronic Form or by publication on a website) setting out the names of the candidates and the names of the proposers and seconders.
+Every Member of the Society who intends to propose a candidate to fill any vacancy in Council at an AGM shall leave with the Secretary at least twenty days (or such other period or by such date as is specified in the notice convening the relevant AGM) before the day of election a notice in writing (in the form approved by Council) stating the name of the Member intended to be so proposed, their home address, their occupation and the name of their proposer and seconder, by whom such notice shall be signed and the details of any Connected Person status and conflict required to be disclosed pursuant to Article 10.11.1.
+The notice must also be accompanied by a statement signed by the candidate signifying their consent to serve and may include any information, such as biographical details, which the candidate may reasonably wish to offer.
+On receipt by the Secretary of any such notice and consent they shall at least fourteen days before the AGM publish to the Members a notice (such publication to be in a form decided by Council which may include by Electronic Form or by publication on a website) setting out the names of the candidates and the names of the proposers and seconders.

 The Co-opted Reserve shall not be filled by election but by co-option pursuant to Article 10.14.

 If the Society, at the AGM at which a Council Member retires by rotation, does not fill the vacancy, the retiring Council Member shall, if willing to act, be deemed to have been reappointed unless at the meeting it is resolved not to fill the vacancy, or unless a resolution for the reappointment of the Council Member is put to the meeting and lost.
-PROVIDED THAT if as a result of a decision of Council pursuant to Articles 10.2 and/or 10.3 the number of Council Members who have retired by rotation exceeds the number of vacancies, the Council Members who shall be deemed reappointed shall be selected by applying the criteria in Articles 10.9.3, 10.9.2 and 10.9.1 in that order until all vacancies have been filled.
+PROVIDED THAT if as a result of a decision of Council pursuant to Articles 10.2 and/or 10.3 the number of Council Members who have retired by rotation exceeds the number of vacancies, the Council Members who shall be deemed reappointed shall be selected by applying the criteria in 10.9.2 and 10.9.1 in that order until all vacancies have been filled.